Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Nutritionists say that many of us don’t eat enough vegetables.
 Salads are an excellent way to increase our vegetable and nutrient intake, especially if we eat a wide variety of salad greens.
 Different greens contain a different combination of nutrients, so eating many kinds will help ensure that we get a wide range of nutritional benefits.

-Additions to Salads
+Possible Additions to Salads

 The addition of dried or fresh fruit to salads provides extra nutrients.
 The sweet taste of fruit combines nicely with the sharper taste of the salad greens.
-Good dried fruits to add include raisins, currants pieces of dates, figs, dried apricots and dried plums.
-Good fresh fruits to mix with salad greens include sliced apples, pears, oranges, bananas, peaches, pineapple and cantaloupe.
-Grapes, sweet cherries and berries such as blueberries and strawberries are also nice additions.
+Good dried fruits to add include raisins, currants, pieces of dates, figs, dried apricots, and dried plums.
+Good fresh fruits to mix with salad greens include sliced apples, pears, oranges, bananas, peaches, pineapple, and cantaloupe.
+Grapes, sweet cherries, and berries such as blueberries and strawberries are also nice additions.

 A salad can be turned into a complete meal by adding a protein such as beans.
-Hard boiled eggs and cheese can also provide protein for someone who is a vegetarian rather than a vegan.
+Hard-boiled eggs and cheese can also provide protein for someone who is a vegetarian rather than a vegan.
 The salad can be made more filling by adding other vegetables in addition to salad greens, such as tomatoes, onions, cabbage, carrots, cucumber, sliced beets, peppers, radishes, celery, and sprouts.
 Nuts and seeds are great additions, too.

-Convenience of Bagged and Packaged Salad Greens
+Convenience of Packaged Salad Greens

-Green Salads - Versatile, Nutritious and Delicious
+Salads: Versatile, Nutritious, and Delicious

 Eating salads is a great way to boost vegetable intake.
 A salad is quick and easy to make.
-All that has to be done is to wash the greens, remove any excess water and then add a healthy oil.
+All that has to be done is to wash the greens, remove any excess water, and then add a healthy oil.
 Packaged greens make the process even easier.
 Additional ingredients can be added to change the salad from a snack or one course of a meal into a complete meal.
 Making a salad gives someone a chance to be creative and to discover new and delicious flavor combinations.

 © 2011 Linda Crampton